neurapy/Backpropagation-in-cpp/README.md

 As this was a training project, the only thing the network can do is train as well.

 You can find the necessary training/testing Data here: https://github.com/golbin/TensorFlow-MNIST/tree/master/mnist/data

-The Data must be in the same directory as the executable.